 Welcome to the Vieques Beach Map page.
 That's Vieques, Puerto Rico of course, which is an island you can only get to from another island.
 But it is worth the extra effort just for the beaches alone!
-Note that the info we provide is ALL post-hurricane-María - the pictures & descriptions are real, all taken since early 2018 so nobody gets deceived by old, pre-storm pictures.
+Note that the info we provide is ALL post-hurricane-María - the pictures & descriptions are real, all taken 2018-2019 so nobody gets deceived by old, pre-storm pictures.
 Vieques beaches are all-natural and things literally change with the winds and the tides, so we update the individual beach pages as we re-visit them.
 We also will add more beaches when they are open to the public.

 The map below is clickable and zoomable, and below that you can filter by various beach attributes.
 We hope you enjoy!